 If doors are the welcoming smile to your home, windows are the eyes.
 They let in the light and are integral to a home’s beauty, inside and out.
 If your windows are in trouble, with air leaks, they won’t just affect the winter gas bills – they can really hurt your wallet when it comes time to kick on the AC, too.

-Water and mold damage are the most common enemies for your panes and their frames, so here are the top signs to check for:
+Water and mold damages are the most common enemies for your panes and their frames, so here are the top signs to check for:

 - soft window frames with rot or cracks